 If you like archeology and history as well as just wandering the streets of a city, then you’ll love Heraklion.

-Walk Along the Port and Visit THE Koules Fortress
+Walk Along the Port and Visit the Koules Fortress

 The Koules Fortress is an important Venetian landmark in Heraklion as it was used to defend the city’s harbor.
 Nowadays, it occasionally hosts concerts and art exhibitions.